 Introduction

 To maintain a road network in good service condition, a Pavement Management System (PMS) is essential.
 Likewise, one of its main components is the pavement performance model (Ferreira et al., 2009; Jorge and Ferreira, 2012).
+This study aims to understand the best machine learning techniques for predicting the quality of road paving, with specific objectives to identify the most suitable algorithms and features, as well as to determine the optimal amount of data required for training an effective model and the appropriate pre-processing and treatment of this data.